nate-lund/animal-architects/docs/06_model_building.md

 Where S is the concentration of material of a greater size class than movable by present bioturbators.
 At the top and bottom of the profile, the above diffusion equations are adjusted to be zero.

 [input parameter table here]

+### Model 1: Diffusion of clay and stones.
+Local mixing only.

 ``` r